cmditch/elm-ethereum/README.md

 ------

 Still a number of big things to tick off the list:
-- Getting setup with elm-grove or elm-github-install
 - Documentation
-- Example App
+- Example App(s)
 - Code Generator for Elm interfaces to Contracts (in Haskell 😄 )
 - Revising Types / Decoders in the face of Byzantium changes
 - Better tests.
 More automated, and without reliance on browser.
-- Fixing a few quirks here there, some of which are issues with web3.js 1.0

 ###### Feed the tree some ether
 ### 🌳Ξ🌳Ξ🌳